cbcrc/rc-oauth2-client/README.md

     Parameters:
     + `urlHandler` //*Function*

-       Optional - If set, the function delegate is called to handle the display of the authorize url/endpoint, with signature:
+      If set, the function delegate is called to handle the display of the authorize url/endpoint, with signature:
     ```javascript
     function(url /*String*/){}
     ```

+    + `locale` //*String*
+	   If set, the authorize url/endpoint will be displayed in the specified locale.
+Valid values: "fr" | "en".
+Default = "fr".

   + **logout(** [complete] **)**

     This function will clear the user's session with the authorization server and revoke the client's access token